International Paper

 133. Commitment to respect Indigenous Peoples' and local communities' rights?

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also commits to the UN Declaration on the Rights of Indigenous Peoples, however, it does not clearly cover all operations.
+The company also commits to the UN Declaration on the Rights of Indigenous Peoples, however, it does not cover all operations.

 -